pmatatias/robobo/qa_robocall/qa_prompt.md

 ### 2. Komunikasi & Sikap (Total: 20%)
-3. **Nada suara profesional dan ramah (Smiling Voice)** — 5%
+3. **Nada suara profesional dan ramah (Smiling Voice)** — 5% Evaluate based on word choice.
+Look for positive and welcoming language (e.g., "dengan senang hati", "tentu"), a polite register, and the absence of abrupt, dismissive, or impatient phrases.
+Assess if the text conveys a helpful and friendly attitude.
 4. **Tidak memotong pembicaraan, aktif mendengar** — 5%
    - *Use the timing information to check if the agent's speech overlaps with the user's speech.
 If the agent's start time is before the user's end time, this may indicate interruption.*
 5. **Menunjukkan empati atau kepedulian** — 5%
+   -  Look for explicit phrases that acknowledge the user's stated problem, feelings, or inconvenience (e.g., "Saya memahami kesulitan Anda," "Mohon maaf atas ketidaknyamanannya").
+Simply being polite does not count as empathy; the agent must show it understands the user's specific situation.
 6. **Menggunakan Magic Words (terima kasih, mohon, silakan, dsb.)** — 5%

 ### 3. Pemahaman & Penyelesaian Masalah (Total: 25%)